jbukuts/nextjs-carbon-doc-template/content/labs/4-content-sourcing.md

 title: Content Data Layer
 updated: 2024-03-14
 timeToComplete: 10
 desc: How a data layer is created between the site code and the content itself.
-This allows for a more predictible and type-safe DX.
+This allows for a more predictable and type-safe DX.
 ---

 # Content Sourcing

-This page will deal on how the data layer between our content and Next.js is created.
+This page will deal with how the data layer between our content and Next.js is created.

 All page content for the site is sourced from within the `content` directory at the root level of the repository.
-In order for this large amount of content to be sourced within Next.js in a type-safe and easy-to-consume manner we've opted to make use of a tool called [Velite](https://velite.js.org/).
+For this large amount of content to be sourced within Next.js in a type-safe and easy-to-consume manner we've opted to make use of a tool called [Velite](https://velite.js.org/).

 Velite helps to bridge the gap between our content and site code by allowing us to define a schema that our content follows.
 This means that when it is ingested within the site code typing will be provided based on the schema provided.
 Here's a high-level diagram of the process provided by Velite: